Healthy, Strong Nails: Your Nail Care 101 Guide

 1. Don't Pick at Living Skin

-We know this is a habit many women struggle with long before becoming our clients at Atelier Anaiis.
-It often begins unconsciously — a small distraction during the day — but over time, it causes inflammation, infection, and thickened skin around the nails.
-What starts as a nervous reflex can quickly add months to your nail restoration timeline.
+We know this is one of the top reasons women seek out our services.
+The habit often begins unconsciously — a small distraction — but over time, it causes inflammation, infection, and thickened skin around the nails.

 2. Don't Peel Nails

-It’s closely related to the habit of picking at cuticles: both are often unconscious attempts to “fix” a surface that doesn’t feel perfect.
-But the truth is, manicures from Atelier Anaiis leave nothing to pick or peel.
+It’s related to the habit of picking at living skin: they’re both unconscious attempts to “fix” a surface that doesn’t feel perfect.

-At our Philadelphia nail care studio, our Signature Foundation Manicure remains beautifully intact for three to four weeks, maintaining its smoothness so your nails stay undisturbed throughout their natural growth cycle.
+Here, The Signature Foundation Manicure lasts beautifully for three to four weeks, maintaining its smoothness so your nails stay undisturbed throughout their natural growth cycle.

-When your manicure is done correctly, there’s no urge to peel — only the quiet satisfaction of nails that stay pristine, protected, and whole.
+When your manicure is done with care, there’s no urge to peel — only the quiet satisfaction of nails that stay protected and whole.

 3. Don't Get Refills

-Refilling product over and over may seem efficient — a quick way to extend the life of your manicure — but in truth, it violates one of the most basic fundamentals of Nail Care 101: cleanliness.
+Refilling product over and over might seem efficient as a way to extend the life of your manicure.
+But in reality, it violates one of the most basic fundamentals of Nail Care: cleanliness.

 4. Don't Use Regular Polish

-Regular polish may offer color, but it offers no protection.
-It chips easily, requires frequent removal with harsh solvents, and leaves the nails dry, porous, and exposed.
+Regular polish offers no protection.
+It chips easily, requires removal with harsh solvents, and leaves the nails porous and exposed.

 5. Don't Use Cuticle Oil

-It’s one thing to use cuticle oil on natural, product-free nails.
-But once a protective gel layer is in place, oil becomes counterproductive.
-Instead, focus on gentle, water-based hydration — lightweight hand creams and lotions that condition the skin without disturbing the structure of the manicure.
+Instead of cuticle oil, you can use gentle, water-based hydration: lightweight hand creams and lotions that condition the skin without disturbing the structure of the manicure.

 Leave the deeper restorative work to your nail professional, and reserve cuticle oil for the moments when your nails are truly bare.